aigerabae/dauren_gwas/redo_july.md

 #   number of multiallelic sites     .. number of rows with multiple alternate alleles
 #   number of multiallelic SNP sites .. number of rows with multiple alternate alleles, all SNPs
 #
-#   Note that rows containing multiple types will be counted multiple times, in each
+#   Note that rows containing multiple types will be counted multiple , in each
 #   counter.
 For example, a row with a SNP and an indel increments both the SNP and
 #   the indel counter.
 #